 Please describe what an ‘official decision’ is in the country.

-The procedure of determining special educational needs comprises establishing the individual need for support as well as deciding on the course of education and the place of support.
+The procedure for determining special educational needs comprises establishing the individual need for support as well as deciding on the course of education and the place of support.

-The procedure may be applied for by the parents or legal guardians of the pupil, by the pupil provided they are aged 18 or above, by the school or by other competent services, and is to take into account the competences of the persons who participate or participate in the measures of support and instruction in a suitable manner.
+The procedure may be applied for by the parents or legal guardians of the pupil, by the pupil provided they are aged 18 or above, by the school or by other competent services.
+It must take into account the competences of the persons who participate in the measures of support and instruction in a suitable manner.

-The evaluation of a pupil’s performance is a pedagogical process but is also an administrative act based on legal and administrative regulations.
+The evaluation of a learner’s performance is a pedagogical process but is also an administrative act based on legal and administrative regulations.

 What educational assessment procedures are carried out and who is involved?